chevah/geck/docs/styleguide/css.rst

 * Don't use color names or RGBA, just HEX code.

 * Use 2 space indentation.
+  We use 2 and not 4 as with Tailwind you end up with a lot of nesting.
+  With all the level of nestings in Tailwind, the end result looks similar to 4 space indentation.

 * End every property-value with a semi-colon.